yuvipanda/words/content/post/making-twitter-useful-again.md

 If I unfollowed you, don't take it personally!
 DM me for a phone number you can use for Signal / WhatsApp / Telegram - that's how 90% of my social activities seem to happen these days anyway.

 h/t to [Jorm](http://www.gaijin.com/) for the idea of targetted following!

+**Update**: I've also setup [LeechBlock](https://addons.mozilla.org/en-US/firefox/addon/leechblock/) to only allow me 5mins of Twitter every 2h, and I don't have the twitter app on my phone.
+I wish there was a leechblock type thing for my Phone tho.